 CRAB is implemented in Python as a batch-like command-line application.
 In order to interact with the Grid middleware and with the CMS analysis software (CMSSW), CRAB must be installed on a Grid user interface where CMSSW is also available.
 CRAB uses an SQLite database for logging purposes.
 CRAB transparently interacts with all middleware flavours in WLCG (gLite, VDT and ARC) and can use as back-ends the gLite WMS, Condor-G, glideinWMS and several batch systems.

-During 2012 the CRAB user community exceeded one thousand with a submission rate greater than 200,000 jobs per day and it is stable around 1200 unique users per month.
+During 2012 the CRAB user community has reached an average of one thousand users per day, with peaks of 1200 users, and with an average submission rate greater then 200.000 jobs per day.

 CRAB Analysis Server

 The purpose of the Analysis Server is to fully automate the workflow management, leaving to the user just the preparation of the configuration file and notifying him of the output availability [R5].
 It also allows implementation of complex workflows, such as the possibility to automatically schedule analysis jobs on new data as soon as it appears in the DBS.